github/teach.github.com/courses/_posts/2001-01-01-github-class-prerequisites.md

 ### and for _Windows_ Machines
 1. The preferred installation is from the Download button at:
   <http://windows.github.com>
-2. The less feature-ful but potentially non-admin rights requiring download is at:
+2. Another option for advanced users is to use MSysGit:
   <http://git-scm.com/download/win>

 ### and for _Mac OS X_ Machines